ISSF 25 meter rapid fire pistol: Course of fire

 Traditionally, RFP competitions use paper targets that are able to turn 90 degrees to appear to the shooter and then turn back to disappear when the shooting time is up.
 During the last few decades, these targets have gradually been replaced by electronic devices which use red and green lights to indicate the beginning and the end of the shooting time, and which automatically handle late shots.
 As these systems are expensive, they are normally only used in international competitions.

 A series (or string) consists of five shots fired at one target each within a limited time.
 The targets stand next to each other at a 25 m distance from the shooter.
 As with all ISSF pistol disciplines, all firing must be done with one unsupported hand.
-When the targets appear or when the green light comes on, the competitor must raise his arm from a 45 degree angle starting position and fire his five shots.
+When the targets appear or when the green light comes on, the competitor must raise his arm from a 45-degree angle starting position and fire his five shots.
 If a shot is too late, it will score as a miss.

 There are three different time limits for the series: 8 seconds, 6 seconds, and 4 seconds.
 A stage consists of two series of each type, and a full course of fire comprises two such stages, or a total of 60 shots.
 Since the targets are divided into concentric score zones with 10 being the most central part, the total maximum score is 600.

 In major competitions, the top six shooters qualify for a final round of four additional 4-second series, with a shot scoring at or above 9.7 being counted as a hit, or a miss otherwise.
+To score 9.7 or above, the shot must be within a circle of diameter 124 mm (4.88 inches).
 The results of the qualification round and the final are added together, and any ties are broken by firing an additional 4-second series.